webda2l/symfony-docs/logging.rst

 * It's better for security, because escaping can then be done by the implementation in a context-aware fashion.

-The logger implementations has different methods for different logging levels/priorities.
+The ``logger`` service has different methods for different logging levels/priorities.
 See `LoggerInterface`_ for a list of all of the methods on the logger.

 Monolog